 There’s a very simple reason a lot of solos sound more like someone playing scales rather than solos and it all comes down to how you practice.
 Learn how to solo by learning how to practice soloing.

-Turning Guitar Scales into Guitar Solos
+Tag: Turning Scales Into Solos

 How do you turn a guitar scale into a guitar solo?
 This series of lessons will show you how to take scales you already know and create cool sounding solos.
-Even if you're not into soloing, these lessons will give you some helpful advice on choosing the right sound for a particular song.
-Get started, and jump right in with Turning Scales into Solos - Part 1.
+Even if you’re not into soloing, these lessons will give you some helpful advice on choosing the right sound for a particular song.

 In our latest lesson in this series, we look at a basic rock progression and examine the choices we can make in terms of scales for soloing.
 Plus we get a look at the Mixolydian mode as well as discovering a new use for the Dorian.